 For you, starting a meditation means going on a journey into your inner self.
 Meditation can help you to detach from all the stress and your environment and to get more clarity.
 In a meditation, you can let your thoughts rustle in the background like a radio station.
 Concentrate completely on yourself.

 And that is important.
-Because multitasking is ubiquitous in this day and age.
-Operate the mobile phone and watch a TV show at the same time?
+Because Multitasking is ubiquitous in today's world.
+Operate your cell phone and watch a TV show at the same time?
 Always available at any time?
 24/7?
 Who does not hunger for Calm and deceleration.
 Mediation doesn't just bring you peace of mind.
 Mediations can help you:

 to increase your creativity